-During a winter weather outbreak, it is imperative to know the differences between watches and warnings in order to properly prepare or take the appropriate actions and stay safe.
+During snowstorm or blizzard, it is imperative to know the differences between watches and warnings in order to properly prepare or take the appropriate actions and stay safe.

 Before any sort of wintry weather, a winter storm survival kit should be kept in a secure place in case of emergency.
 These kits should contain everything from blankets to flashlights with extra batteries, non-perishable food, waterproof matches, a shovel and windshield scraper, a tool kit, jumper cables, a water container, road maps and flares.

 A winter storm watch is issued when wintry weather conditions are expected in the next 12 to 48 hours.
 This watch can be upgraded to a blizzard watch when snow and wind gusts of at least 35 mph will drop visibility to less than a quarter mile for three hours or longer.